 Although as many as one in 10 people in the UK are thought to get chilblains at some point in their lives, doctors are not sure why they get them or why some people are more susceptible than others.
-They occur frequently in children and the elderly.
+They occur frequently in children and elderly people.
 When skin gets cold, the tiny blood vessels under your skin become narrow.
 When your body heats up again, it is thought that some blood may leak out causing the swelling.
 If you have poor circulation or other blood vessel problems, you are more likely to get chilblains.

 What are the symptoms of chilblains?